 Every customer who walks out your door without a loyalty card is a customer you may never see again.

-Consider this: a customer who visits twice a week at $7 per visit generates over $700 in annual revenue.
+Consider this: regular customers generate 6x more revenue than first-time visitors, a customer who visits twice a week at $7 per visit generates over $700 in annual revenue.
 Without a loyalty program, you have no way to reach them when they stop showing up.
 No way to win them back.

 That is the difference.